 Beveled glass is a classic choice in home and office design for many reasons:

-- Versatility: Beveled glass gives designers the ability to create sophisticated designs that leave a great impression on clients and viewers of the completed product.
+- Versatility: Beveled glass allows designers to create sophisticated designs that leave a great impression on clients and viewers of the completed product.

 - Variety: Beveled glass is not limited to clear glass applications.
-Both tempered and annealed glass can be used for beveling.
-This makes it a good choice for almost any application.
+Both tempered and annealed glass can be beveled.

 - Functionality: Beveled glass can also be used for insulated glass purposes, adding to its practicality.
-The width of the bevel can also vary, depending on the desired final appearance.
+The bevel width can vary depending on the desired final appearance.

-The most important benefit of beveled glass is that it is unique and beautiful.
-It adds to the enjoyment of an existing environment, or cost-efficiently ups the resale value of a property.
+The most significant benefit of beveled glass is that it is unique and beautiful.
+It adds to the enjoyment of an existing environment or cost-efficiently ups the resale value of a property.